tjd1234/cmpt135spring2024/obsidian/135website2024/basic sorting.md

 This analysis only considers *comparisons*: it ignores the work done when inserting new elements.
 So lets consider how many numbers are *moved* by insertion sort.
 Again, to make the analysis easier, we will only consider the worst case when all of the sorted part of the vector moves up one position.
 When there are $k$ numbers in the sorted part, the next insertion must move all $k$ of those numbers.
 As shown above, the sorted part of the vector increases by 1 after every insertion, so the total number of data moves is $1+2+3+\ldots +(n-1) = \frac{n(n-1)}{2}$, which is approximately $n^2$.
 So, when $n$ is big, insertion sort does about $n^2$ data moves in the worst case.

-Whether you count comparisons or data moves (or both), the result is the same: linear insertion sort does about $n^2$ work to sort $n$ items.
+Whether you count comparisons or data moves (or both), the result is the same: in the worst case, linear insertion sort does about $n^2$ work to sort $n$ items.
 In practice, this turns out to be quite slow when $n$ is large, and so insertion sort should only be used for sorting a small number of items (maybe a few thousand, depending upon the speed of your computer).

 ## Faster Sorting: Mergesort
-[[mergesort]] is a sorting algorithm that is much more efficient than [[insertion sort]].
+[[mergesort]] is a sorting algorithm that is much more efficient than [[insertion sort]], and variants of it are often used in practice as good general-purposes sorting algorithm.

-Suppose you want to sort these 8 elements:
+Suppose you want to sort these 8 elements using [[mergesort]]:

 ```
 4 8 2 1 3 7 6 5
 ```

-Using [[mergesort]], you first divide the numbers into a left part and a right part, where the parts are equal in size (or as close to equal in size as possible):
+You first divide the numbers into a left part and a right part, where the parts are equal in size (or as close to equal in size as possible):

 ```
         |